 - Increased heart rate – reaching more than 120 beats per minute.

-- Difficulty breathing – the acts of breathing need more effort than the usual and normal pattern of breathing.
+- Difficulty breathing – the acts of breathing need more effort than the usual and regular breathing pattern.

-- Pale skin – this happens because there are already a small number of red blood cells in the circulation.
+- Pale skin happens because there are already a small number of red blood cells in the circulation.

 - Memory loss

 - Fainting – this occurs when there is a brief moment of unconsciousness.
 The symptoms are:

 - Fast pulse

 - Confusion – since the patient has impaired mental capacity.

 - Coma – the individual becomes unconscious and does not react to stimulation.

 Causes of Neurogenic Shock

 Neurogenic shock may be due to severe damage to the central nervous system.